Who is this article for?

-By default, all user accounts on a device use a single instance of the Code42 app.
-Alternatively, you can install the Code42 app per user so that each user on the device accesses a separate instance of the Code42 app.
+When you install the Code42 app to a device, by default, all user accounts on a device use a single instance of the Code42 app.
+If multiple users share a single device, we recommend you install the Code42 app per user so that each user on the device accesses a separate instance of the Code42 app.

 This article provides considerations and instructions for per-user installations of the Code42 app.
 If you want a default installation, see the general installation instructions.